Who God Is

 I do not feel it is proper for people who have received the gifts to make those who have not received them feel as if there is something wrong with them.
 Neither is it proper for those who have not received the gifts to condemn those who have.
 Jesus, in Matthew 12:31, said that speaking against what the Holy Spirit is doing is a sure way to never receive those benefits in your own life.
 Blasphemy of the Holy Spirit is saying something is not of the Holy Spirit when it really is.
 If you are not sure, that is fine, but be careful never to speak against it unless you are truly sure and have confirmation that it is a counterfeit of Satan.
 It is better to be safe than sorry!

-I believe that the main purpose for being baptised in the Holy Spirit is embedded in Isaiah 61.
+I believe that the main purpose for being baptized in the Holy Spirit is embedded in Isaiah 61.

-4. and the opening of the prison to those who are bound” (Isaiah 61:1).
+4. and opening of the prison to those who are bound (Isaiah 61:1).

 6. the day of vengeance of our God;